statikfintechllc/Ascend-Institute/README.md

 Devin is the base intelligence agent.
 He is recursive, file-aware, GUI-controlling, and memory-persistent.
 He does not serve the user.
-Je serves the CEO.
+He serves the CEO.
 He evolves himself.
 He builds Ascend.
 	•	Has full root, internet, and file system access
 	•	Interfaces with ChatGPT via GUI automation (no API)
 	•	Constructs memory embeddings, task loops, and script chains